se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 It also provides more flexibility as it allows integration of third party libraries.
 Similarly, Vue offers some advantages, like flexibility, simple structure and ease of integration.

 Every framework has its own pros and cons.
 The framework you choose depends on the requirements of the application.
-Below are a few resources that give a brief comparison between the popular frontend frameworks.
+Below are a few resources that give a brief comparison between these popular frontend frameworks.

 1. [React vs Angular vs Vue](https://medium.com/@TechMagic/reactjs-vs-angular5-vs-vue-js-what-to-choose-in-2018-b91e028fa91d) - A brief comparison between the three most popular frontend tools.
 2. [Why use Vue](https://medium.com/@brainmobi/advantages-of-using-vue-js-for-your-web-applications-7e460cadfffc) - Advantages of using Vue.